Historic National Road Yard Sale 2026 Map & Route Guide

 The corridor is anchored in this map by nine historic stops: Hagerstown and Cumberland in Maryland; Washington, PA; Zanesville, Columbus, and Dayton in Ohio; Indianapolis and Terre Haute in Indiana; and St. Louis, Missouri.
 Most shoppers pick one or two states to work — full coverage is a five-day commitment and 12+ hours of driving.
 The Indiana segment from Richmond through Indianapolis to Terre Haute is one of the densest, with vendor signs visible from the road and many town squares hosting community sales.

-This is the 23rd annual run of the event, founded in 2003 in Indiana.
+This is a long-running annual event, founded in 2003 in Indiana.
 Resellers favor it for the same reason the route exists: small Midwestern towns built before 1850 still surface farmhouse primitives, cast iron, mid-century glassware, and the occasional architectural salvage piece that hasn't seen the secondary market in decades.
 Plan early, start at sunup, and follow the brown National Road Scenic Byway signs.

-The 127 corridor runs through these anchor cities.
-Drive any segment, or the whole route — most folks pick a state and work their way through it.
+This route runs through these anchor towns.
+Drive any segment, or the whole route — most folks pick a stretch and work their way through it.

 1. 1 Hagerstown MD